AmineF-collab/Amine-retake-crypto-project/README.md

 - Now send two other object with the same method than above

-- And we can see all the object we list command
+- And we can see all the object with the list command

   use /list